Plain English Summary

 Publication and dissemination plan

-1. Planned publication in a high-impact peer reviewed journal by end 2017
+1. Planned publication in a high-impact peer reviewed journal

 2. Presentation at UK Radiological Congress June 2017